JHeirons/skycademy-guide/9-launch.md

 ON ARRIVAL AT THE LAUNCH SITE

-In addition to the below, there is also a list of [common launch mistakes] (https://ukhas.org.uk/guides:things_not_to_do) you'll want to be thinking about as your prepare.

 1. Check the predicted flight path again using the [CUSF Landing Predictor](http://predict.habhub.org/).
 Weather in the UK is so varied, it's always best to check on the day!
 2. Contact your local Air Traffic Control (ATC) to confirm your launch window.
 3. Lay out tarpaulin and secure with tent pegs.